fortinet/autoscale-core/docs/autoscale_handlers.md

 ## Security

 The functions must be protected against malicious requests.
 Technology to increase security varies between cloud platforms.
-Generally, the protections include limiting access from within a certain virtual private network and IP ranges, request with authentication tokens.
+Generally, methods to increase security include limiting access from within a certain virtual private network and IP ranges, and requests that include authentication tokens.

 ## Functions